sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ![image](https://github.com/user-attachments/assets/b5b84ecc-84e5-4583-97c8-efdcdf985504)
 # G-Code Flow and Temperature Controller
-A Post Processing Script for Orca Slicer and Klipper 3D Printers.

-This free and open-source script demonstrates the effectiveness of automatically adjusting nozzle temperatures and flow rates during 3D printing.
+A free and open-source Post Processing Script for Orca Slicer, that demonstrates the effectiveness of automatically adjusting nozzle temperatures and flow rates during 3D printing.
 Its goal is to optimize both `Quality` and `Speed` while simplifying the `Slicer settings`.

 This concept is based on my personal approach and minimal `Delphi` programming skills.
 Although it’s not a definitive solution, as I believe that integrating this concept into slicers would significantly enhance its efficiency and allow more advanced features.